danielfrg/pelican-jupyter/README.md

 ### Option 1 (recomended)

-Write the post using the iPython notebook interface, using markdown, equations, etc.
+Write the post using the IPython notebook interface, using markdown, equations, etc.

 Place the `.ipynb` file in the content folder and create a new file with the same name as the ipython notebook with extention `.ipynb-meta`.
 So you should have: